 A fried chicken chain just released an ad with no chicken in it at all.

-KFC and agency Mother have unveiled "Surrender to Tender," a campaign introducing the brand's new Tenders & Dips range across the UK and Ireland.
+KFC and agency Mother unveiled a campaign introducing the brand's new Tenders & Dips range across the U.K. and Ireland.

-Watkinson, who has built 1.2 million YouTube subscribers on gentle, understated covers of intense tracks, was brought in to make the softness of the new menu item feel.
+Watkinson has built 1.2 million subscribers on gentle covers of intense tracks, and he was chosen to make the softness of the new menu item feel real.

-UK serves as the first market before an international rollout.
+The U.K. serves as the first market before an international launch.

 "As demand for boneless chicken continues to grow, we wanted to create a distinctive way to introduce our new Tenders & Dips range with bold creative that's unmistakably KFC."